 Under the Burial and Cremation Act 1964, bodies can be buried on land or at sea.
 City or district councils are responsible for land burials at council-owned cemeteries, but there are also privately owned cemeteries.
 The act does not cover urupā (Māori burial grounds) except where specifically stated.

 The Cemeteries Act 1882 made cremation legal, but it was 1909 before the first cremation was carried out in Wellington at the Karori crematorium – one of the the earliest crematoria in the southern hemisphere.
 Only a minority of people were cremated until the 1960s and 1970s, when more towns and cities invested in cremation facilities.
-In the early 2000s about 60% of all bodies were cremated.
+In the 2010s about 70% of all bodies were cremated.
 The rates are higher in towns and cities.